 The majority of the materials are provided in the form of text, videos, screencasts, internet-based materials, and the use of interactive online tools.
 Materials are provided in blocks or "sessions" of 2-3 weeks duration.
 We have found that this approach supports and motivates students, and better permits the thorough and comprehensive study of materials, completion of formative exercises by our students who are usually studying on top of a full-time job and with other calls of their time.

-department.
+We also offer the MSc Health Economics and Decision Modelling, run by the same department.
 This is a full or part-time face-to-face course which aims to develop students to be working professionals in HTA, decision modelling and health economic evaluation, capable of working immediately in health economics and outcomes research consultancies, university-based HTA centres, pharmaceutical and medical companies, healthcare and government organisations, or progressing in an academic career to PhD and further research.
 More details are available here.

 We offer free MOOCs (Massive Open Online Courses) during the year.
 These are free online courses open to everyone that provide an introduction to different topics in health economics such as 'Health Technology Assessment: Choosing Which Treatments Get Funded' and 'Valuing Health: Quality Adjusted Life years and Patient Reported Outcome Measures'.
 Prospective students may find these to be a useful introduction to important topics and to let you experience our teaching.
 More details are available here.